bytecodealliance/wit-bindgen/README.md

   running in a JS environment you're probably best off running the JS there instead).

-Note that this is not an exclusive list, only intended to give you an idea of what other bindings could look like.
-There's a plethora of runtimes and languages that compile to WebAssembly, and interface types should be able to work with all of them and it's theoretically just some work-hours away from having support in `wit-bindgen`.
+There are a plethora of other languages that compile to WebAssembly and runtimes.
+Since interface types should be able to work with all of them, they're theoretically just some work-hours away from having support in `wit-bindgen`.